 The Rocher Foundation offers an In-Residence Teaching and Research Fellowship in Classical Indology for new PhD holders

 For purposes of the Rocher Postdoctoral Fellowships, “Classical Indology” is defined as the humanistic study of texts and related materials in Sanskrit, the Prakrits, Pali, the premodern Dravidian languages, and other premodern Indian languages, as well as the languages of their extended cultural spheres and roles, for example Persian and Kawi.
 Related arts and material cultures are also within the purview of the program, as is the historiography of Indology’s development and interaction with the study of other cultures.

 Persons eligible to apply for a Rocher Post-doctoral Fellowship must have completed a doctoral degree or equivalent (typically PhD or DPhil) in a relevant field of Classical Indology at an accredited university in any country within five years before the beginning date of the fellowship.
-Applicants must have completed all requirements for the PhD degree not later than January 15 of the year in which the fellowship is to begin.
+Applicants must have completed all requirements for the PhD degree not later than January 15, 2024.

 The Rocher Fellowship is intended to provide recent PhDs in classical Indology with an opportunity to revise their dissertations and prepare them in publishable form, and/or to undertake a new, post-dissertation research project.

 - an annual stipend of a minimum of $63,000 per year (the stipend will rise to the level of the host institution’s post-doctoral fellowship rate if it is higher),

 - a research fund of up to $3,000,